Skip to Main Content

 Business lines of credit are similar to business credit cards.
 Both allow small businesses to access funds when needs arise instead of the lump sum a business loan would provide.
 Interest rates on business lines of credit are typically lower than those of a business credit card.

-Lenders set credit limits and interest rates based on factors like how long the current owner has been in place and what the company’s annual revenue is.
-An LOC typically requires renewal annually.
+Lenders set credit limits and interest rates based on factors like how long the business has been running and what the company’s annual revenue is.
+An LOC typically requires renewal annually and may require an annual fee.

 The repayment process varies from lender to lender.
 With some LOCs, you can make interest-only payments during your draw period.
-A repayment period of up to five years follows the draw periods.
+A repayment period of six months to five years typically follows the draw periods.
 Other lenders treat each draw like an individual term loan — you have a set period to repay each draw you make, which could be weeks or months long.

 Types of business lines of credit